 \section{Conclusion}

-We have presented NOPE, an approach to estimate the pose of novel objects from a single image.
-Our experiments have shown that direct inference of view embeddings from a single view allows for accurate object pose estimation, even for objects from unseen categories, while requiring neither retraining nor a 3D model.
-Furthermore, we have evidenced that the template matching approach we follow lets us estimate the pose ambiguities that arise for many objects.
+Our experiments have shown that direct inference of average view embeddings from a single view, as in NOPE, leads to accurate object pose estimation.
+This is true even for objects from unseen categories, while requiring neither retraining nor a 3D model.
+NOPE also lets us estimate the pose ambiguities that arise for many objects.